gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 #colbreak()
 = Intro

-The assign pattern for this assignment is the `Template Method` pattern as described in @Template_method_pattern and @Design_Patterns.
+The assigned pattern for this assignment is the `Template Method` pattern as described in @Template_method_pattern and @Design_Patterns.
 All indivual complete methods can be found in the Appendix section @appendix.